Spaqin/spaq-in/src/posts/ancient-mirrorless-fight.md

 And birding is the photographic equivalent of fishing.
 You stand still for hours, supposedly waiting for the perfect moment, but in reality just to get away from the wife.

-It's lighter and smaller than the X-Pro, and it still feels relatively good to hold.
-There's not many dials to play with here - there's the mode dial and everything else is controlled by the dials and buttons in the back.
-Certainly not as easy to control for an advanced photographer as the other, but will still get the job done.
-Most of the time you only need to change the aperture, and that's easy.
+# Ergonomics

+Both are slabs.
+Bricks.
+E-PL2 is far lighter though and is more... tossable.
+It still feels good in the hand, even with the slippery fake leather I glued in the front, maybe in part due to its lightness.

+I like X-Pro1's buttons, dials, clicks.
+E-PL2 has a boring button on the top for power, that kind of sucks - it's not very tactile.
+Low end really shows - it works, but without anything fancy.

+That does mean that you will have to reach into the menu on the E-PL2 more.
+Thankfully, the quick menu is quite simple and easy to navigate.
+Fuji's menus aren't great in general, and X-Pro1's in particular feel even worse, but that may be also cause it has more options that need to be put in all the different places.

 # Image quality

+In general, I found X-Pro's images to be average, with more contrast.
+With some tweaking, and shooting side-to-side with the X-S10, I can't tell the difference between the two.
+That's actually something I want from a secondary camera.
+Of course, if you look closer, it's a bit softer, lower resolution, lower dynamic range, but it passes the test most of the time.

+Meanwhile, with the dark kit lens of E-PL2... it's not much different from a modern phone camera.
+Of course that's a problem in part due to the lens.
+We do need more bokeh sometimes.

 I am testing it with the kit lens, at f8, at wide (28mm equivalent), medium (50mm), and long distances, at lowest ISO, with the view from my window.
-I also include X-S10 for reference, to see how far have we gone.
+I also include X-S10 for reference, to see how far we have gone in 8 years.

 // insert images, conclusions